19hours/sg-statutes/Acts/Income Tax Act.md

 [31/98]

-(6) The Comptroller shall for each year of assessment for which the income of an approved venture company is exempt from tax under regulations made under subsection (1) issue to the approved venture company a statement (to be included in a notice of any assessment served on the approved venture company under section 76) showing the amount of income exempt from tax under regulations made under subsection (1) and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.
+(6) The Comptroller shall for each year of assessment for which the income of an approved venture company is exempt from tax under regulations made under subsection (1) issue to the approved venture company a statement (to be included in a notice of any assessment served on the approved venture company under section 76) showing the amount of income exempt from tax under regulations made under subsection (1) and Parts XVII and XVIII (relating to assessments, objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.

 [31/98]

 [34/2008 wef Y/A 2009 & Sub Ys/A]

+[Act 19 of 2013 wef 01/01/2014]

-(7) Subject to subsection (8), where any statement issued to an approved venture company under subsection (6) has become final and conclusive, the amount of income shown therein shall not form part of the statutory income of the company for the year of assessment to which the statement relates and shall be exempt from tax.
+(7) Where any statement issued to an approved venture company under subsection (6) has become final and conclusive, the amount of income shown therein shall not form part of the statutory income of the company for the year of assessment to which the statement relates and shall be exempt from tax.

-(8) The Comptroller may, before any such statement has become final and conclusive, treat a specified amount of the income of an approved venture company as exempt from tax pending such statement becoming final and conclusive.

-(9) As soon as any amount of the income of an approved venture company has been exempt from tax or subject to tax at a concessionary rate under regulations made under subsection (1), the amount of the income exempted or the net amount of the income after deduction of the tax shall be credited to a special account (referred to in this section as the account) to be kept by the company for the purpose of this section.

-[31/98]

-(10) Where the account of an approved venture company is in credit at the date on which any dividends are paid by the company out of the amount credited to that account, an amount equal to those dividends or to that credit, whichever is the less, shall be debited to the account.

-(11) So much of the amount of any dividends debited to the account under subsection (10) as is received by a shareholder of an approved venture company shall, if the Comptroller is satisfied with the entries in the account, be exempt from tax in the hands of the shareholder.

-(11A) Any dividends debited to the account shall be treated as having been distributed to the shareholders of the company or any particular class of the shareholders in accordance with the proportion of their shareholdings in the company.

-[37/2002]

-(12) Section 44 shall not apply to any dividends or part thereof which are exempt from tax under this section.

-(13) Where an amount of dividends exempt from tax under this section has been received from a company by a shareholder, if that shareholder is a company, any dividends paid by that company to its shareholders, to the extent that the Comptroller is satisfied that those dividends are paid out of that amount, shall be exempt from tax in the hands of those shareholders; and section 44 shall not apply to any such dividend or part thereof.

-[37/2002]

-(14) Notwithstanding subsections (11) and (13), no dividend paid on any share of a preferential nature shall be exempt from tax under this section in the hands of the shareholder.

-[21/2003]
+[Act 19 of 2013 wef 01/01/2014]

+(8) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(9) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(10) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(11) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(11A) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(12) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(13) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(14) [Deleted by Act 19 of 2013 wef 01/01/2014]

 (15) An approved venture company shall deliver to the Comptroller a copy of the account made up to any date specified by him whenever called upon to do so by notice in writing.

-(16) Notwithstanding anything in this section, where it appears to the Comptroller that —

-(a) any income of an approved venture company which has been exempted from tax or subject to tax at a concessionary rate under regulations made under subsection (1); or

-(b) any dividend which has been exempted from tax in the hands of any shareholder,

-ought not to have been so exempted or taxed at a concessionary rate for any year of assessment, the Comptroller may, at any time within 6 years (if that year of assessment is 2007 or a preceding year of assessment) or 4 years (if that year of assessment is 2008 or a subsequent year of assessment) after the expiration of that year of assessment —

-(i) make such assessment or additional assessment upon the company or any such shareholder as may appear to be necessary in order to make good any loss of tax; or
+(16) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved venture company which has been exempted from tax or subject to tax at a concessionary rate under regulations made under subsection (1) ought not to have been so exempted or taxed for any year of assessment, the Comptroller may, at any time within 4 years after the expiration of that year of assessment, make such assessment or additional assessment upon the company as may appear to be necessary in order to make good any loss of tax.

-(ii) direct the company to debit its account with such amount as the circumstances may require.

-[11/94; 31/98; 37/2002; 53/2007]
+[Act 19 of 2013 wef 01/01/2014]

-(17) Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if an assessment or a direction under subsection (16) were a notice of assessment.
+(17) Parts XVII and XVIII (relating to assessments, objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if an assessment under subsection (16) were a notice of assessment.

+[Act 19 of 2013 wef 01/01/2014]

 (18) In this section —